Theoretical study of electronic structure of erbium and fermium: Method of calculation

 We use the B-spline technique~\cite{B-spline} to build a single-electron basis set.
-These states are constructed as linear combinations of B-splines which are eigenstates of the relativistic Dirac-Hartree-Fock Hamiltonian (DHF) with the $V^{N-1}$ potential.
-The self-consistent DHF procedure is first done for an atom with one electron removed.
-For example, the ground states of Er belongs to the [Xe]$4f^{12}6s^2$ configuration.
-The DHF procedure is done for the [Xe]$4f^{12}6s$ configuration and basis states for valence electrons are calculated in resulting $V^{N-1}$ potential.
-Similarly, the [Rn]$5f^{12}7s$ configuration is used in the DHF calculations for Fm.
+These states are constructed as linear combinations of B-splines that are eigenstates of the relativistic Hartree-Fock (HF) Hamiltonian with the $V^{N-1}$ potential.
+The self-consistent HF procedure is first done for an atom with one electron removed.
+For instance, the ground state of Er belongs to the [Xe]$4f^{12}6s^2$ configuration.
+The HF procedure is done for the [Xe]$4f^{12}6s$ configuration, and basis states for valence electrons are calculated in the resulting $V^{N-1}$ potential.
+Similarly, the [Rn]$5f^{12}7s$ configuration is used in the HF calculations for Fm.
+We use forty B-splines confined to a sphere of the radius $R_{\rm max} = 40~a_B$.
+Fourteen out of forty lowest-energy eigenstates of the HF Hamiltonian are used in the CIPT calculations.
+Higher-lying states give only negligible contributions due to large energy denominators in (\ref{e:CIPT}).
 Many-electron basis states for the CI calculations are constructed by exciting one or two electrons from initial reference valence configurations.
 For example, to calculate even states of Er, we use the $4f^{12}6s^2$ configuration as a reference.
 All states of this configuration are used to construct the effective CI matrix.
-All states, obtained by single and double excitations are used in the perturbative term (last term in (\ref{e:CIPT})).
-For odd states we use four reference configurations $4f^{12}6s6p$, $4f^{12}6s7p$, $4f^{11}6s^25d$ and $4f^{12}6s5f$.
-All states from these four configurations go to the effective CI matrix while all states obtained by exciting electrons from these configurations go to the perturbative term.
-Similarly for Fm, the configurations are $5f^{12}7s^2$ for even states and $5f^{12}7s7p$, $5f^{12}7s8p$, $5f^{11}7s^26d$ and $5f^{12}7s6f$ for odd states.
+All states obtained by single and double excitations are used in the perturbative term, which is the last term in (\ref{e:CIPT}).
+For odd states, we use four reference configurations $4f^{12}6s6p$, $4f^{12}6s7p$, $4f^{11}6s^25d$ and $4f^{12}6s5f$.
+All states from these three configurations go to the effective CI matrix while all states obtained by exciting electrons from these configurations go to the perturbative term.
+Similarly for Fm, the reference configurations are $5f^{12}7s^2$ for even states and $5f^{12}7s7p$, $5f^{12}7s8p$, $5f^{11}7s^26d$ and $5f^{12}7s6f$ for odd states.

 The calculations are fully relativistic.
-Our single-electron operator in the DHF and CI Hamiltonians comes from Dirac equation.
-Moreover, Breit and quantum electrodynamic corrections are included similar to what was done in our previous works~\cite{Yb,6d,e118}.
+Our single-electron operator in the HF and CI Hamiltonians comes from the Dirac equation.
+Moreover, the Breit and quantum electrodynamic corrections are included similar to what was done in our previous works~\cite{Yb,6d,Md,e118}.